KushalRoyChowdhury/ChatBuddy/README.md

 -   **🛠️ Utility Features**:
     -   **Export Chat**: Save your conversation history to a human-readable `.txt` file or a complete `.json` backup.
     -   **Import Chat**: Load a previous chat session from a `.json` file to continue where you left off.
-    -   **Import Export Memories**: Take backup or add new memories from other devices.
+    -   **Import / Export Memories**: Back up or add new memories from other devices.
     -   **Clear Chat/Memory**: Easily manage your session by clearing the chat or temporary memory.
     -   **Full App Reset**: A one-click option to reset the entire application to its default state.

 -   **📱 Responsive Design**: A clean, modern, and fully responsive UI that works beautifully on both desktop and mobile devices.
+-   **🚄 Performance Friendly**: Experience a smooth and snappy UI with memoized components.

 ## ⚙️ Technologies Used